Zinggi/elm-2d-game/documentation.md

 veryCustom : ({ cameraProj : Math.Matrix4.Mat4, time : Float } -> WebGL.Renderable) -> Game.TwoD.Render.Renderable
 ```

-This allows you to specify your own attributes, vertex shader and fragment shader by using the WebGL library directely.
+This allows you to specify your own attributes, vertex shader and fragment shader by using the WebGL library directly.
-If you use this you have to calculate your transformtions yourself.
+If you use this you have to calculate your transformations yourself.

 If you need a quad as attributes, you can take the one from Game.TwoD.Shapes